rust-lang/rfcs/text/0000-fallible-allocation.md

 ## Default dependencies for workspaces
 If this proposal goes through, workspaces for the use-cases listed in the motivation section will likely need to explicitly annotate *every* crate in their environment as using restricted features.
 We could add a way to select at a workspace level an environment with a restricted set of feature flags enabled for sysroot crates.

-## Negated `rustdoc` Features
-Similar to the default required features concept, we could mark some features in `rustdoc` as being so commonly required that annotating their *absence* is more meaningful.
-In the place of traditional `This is supported on crate feature feature_name only.` message, `rustdoc` could produce `This is supported even without crate default feature feature_name.`